-In my last blog I showed that the primary cause of decline for the Presbyterian Church of Wales (aka Calvinist Methodists) in the 20th century was due to a large drop in conversions into the church.
-Additionally there was also a much smaller drop in birth rate, though not in child retention.
-From this result I further suggested that lack of conversion was (and still is) the primary cause of decline across most of the pre-20thcentury UK denominations .
+In my last blog , I showed that the primary cause of decline for the Presbyterian Church of Wales (aka Calvinist Methodists) in the 20th century was due to a large drop in conversions to the church.
+Additionally, there was also a much smaller drop in birth rate, though not in child retention.
+From this result, I further suggested that lack of conversion was (and still is) the primary cause of decline across most of the pre-20th century UK denominations .

-The purpose of this follow up blog is to show that the high rate of conversions in the 19thcentury came from repeated bursts of revival, and that the drop in conversions came when these revivals ceased.
+The purpose of this follow-up blog is two-fold.
+Firstly, to show that the high rate of conversions in the 19th century came from repeated bursts of revival.
+Secondly, to show that the drop in conversions came when these revivals ceased.
 The lack of revival is the underlying cause of church decline.
 Again I will use data from the Presbyterian Church of Wales as typical of denominational behaviour.

 Revival Enhances Church Growth

-The rich data set for the Presbyterian Church, including the number of conversions, only starts in 1895 .
-Unfortunately most of the revivals in Wales occurred before this date.
-However one revival, the famous 1904/5 one, occurs in this period, and the 1905 conversion rate can be compared with a more typical period, such as 1896-1900 when the church was still growing, figure 1.
+The rich data set for the Presbyterian Church, including the number of conversions, only started in 1895 .
+Unfortunately, most of the revivals in Wales occurred before this date.
+However, one revival, the famous 1904/5 one, occurs in this period, and the 1905 conversion rate can be compared with a more typical period, such as 1896-1900, when the church was still growing, figure 1.

-During the revival the conversion rate jumps from 1.2% to 6%, that is a five-fold increase.
-Even though the reversion rate rises it is clear that revival had a massive effect on conversion.
-Note that there was also a modest increase in the number of members’ children joining the church, however the biggest effect of the revival is conversion from outside the church .
-The work of the Holy Spirit in believers, brings conversion into the church, and thus church growth.
+During the revival, the conversion rate jumps from 1.2% to 6%, which is a five-fold increase.
+Even though the reversion rate rises, it is clear that revival had a massive effect on conversion.
+Note that there was also a modest increase in the number of members’ children joining the church.
+However, the biggest effect of the revival is conversion from outside the church .
+The work of the Holy Spirit in believers brings conversion into the church and, thus, church growth.

-Even though revivals often come in short bursts the cumulative effects of repeated short burst would increase the average rate of conversion in those periods.
-There were at least 15 revivals in Wales between 1762 to 1862 , so it is possible the high rate of 1.2% in conversion by 1900 was a residue from those earlier revival periods.
-Without further revivals that conversion rate fell, figure 2, and had dropped to 0.46% by the 1960s .
+Even though revivals often come in short bursts, the cumulative effects of repeated short bursts would increase the average rate of conversion in those periods.
+There were at least 15 revivals in Wales between 1762 to 1862 .
+So it is possible the high rate of 1.2% in conversion by 1900 was a residue from those earlier revival periods.
+Without further revivals, that conversion rate fell, figure 2, and had dropped to 0.46% by the 1960s .
 Figure 2 shows the dramatic effect of the last Welsh Revival on conversion into the church.
 Similar increases were seen across the Welsh denominations.

-Previously I introduced the first church decline hypothesis: Church decline is due to lack of conversions.
+Previously , I introduced the first church decline hypothesis: Church decline is due to a lack of conversions.
 I now go further.

 Second Church Decline Hypothesis